ziadadel001/learning-databases/MongoDB/installation.md

 # MongoDB Installation & Setup Guide

-This document explains how to **install and set up MongoDB**, the MongoDB shell, and the VS Code extension for MongoDB.
+This document explains how to **install and set up MongoDB**, the MongoDB shell, the VS Code extension for MongoDB, and PHP integration with Laravel.

 ---

 ## Official Website

 Visit MongoDB's official site to download software and resources: